Guoxu1233/madiffusion_mpe/README.md

 ### Setup MPE

-We collect the MPE dataset from my MADDPG code
+We collect the MPE dataset from my MADDPG codebase

-The downloaded dataset should be placed under `diffuser/datasets/data/mpe`.
+The collected dataset should be placed under `diffuser/datasets/data/mpe`.

 Install MPE environment: